simod/gi-seminar/slides/geonode_26/intro.md

 The GeoNode dev team has recently released GeoNode 2.6

-We will take a look at it and what's behind it.
+Let's take a look at it and what's behind it and how to work with it.